pradeeptadas/pradeeptadas.github.io/_pages/about.md

 social: true
 ---

 <p>Pradeepta is currently pursuing Financial Engineering at Haas School of business, UC Berkeley.
-Pradeepta received his bachelor’s degree in electrical engineering from the Indian Institute of Technology in Kharagpur.</p>
+He received his bachelor’s degree in electrical engineering from the Indian Institute of Technology in Kharagpur.</p>

 <p>He has 5years of work experience at JPMorgan as a quant for the volatility desks in the equity derivatives.
 He has worked on a range of projects in derivatives and volatility structured product space including exciting Deep Headging research project.</p>